 You’ve probably seen the beautiful woven cables of traditional gansey sweaters and wondered how they’re made.
 They may look incredibly complex, but cables really are easy when you know how – we promise!

 A cable is simply a change in the order that the stitches are worked.
 You put a small number of stitches onto a cable needle and hold them in front of or behind the knitted fabric ready to be worked later.
 Using this simple principle you can create all kinds of stunning, intricate designs.
+Find out more in our how to cable knit guide.

 4. Decorative stitches